Did you know that the park has been shaped by many different glacial events over the past few hundred thousand years?

 Stage 4: Identifying management issues and options.

-Did you know that licensed hunting has not been permitted in the park area since 1942 when it was designated as the Kluane Wildlife Sanctuary?
+Did you know that licensed hunting and trapping has not been permitted in the park area since 1942 when it was designated as the Kluane Wildlife Sanctuary?
 First Nation trapping was re-established in the 1950s.
 First Nation hunting and fishing was re-established in the 1980s after a Kluane First Nation citizen challenged his inherent right to hunt, fish, trap and gather in the area at the Supreme Court.

 Banner Photo: The colorful geology of Mount Bompas.
 YG Photo.